-The skilled Elverta motorcycle accident attorneys at AutoAccident.com have nearly four decades of experience handling these types of accidents throughout Northern California.
+The skilled Elverta motorcycle accident attorneys at AutoAccident.com have nearly four decades of experience handling these accidents throughout Northern California.
 Call us today at (916) 921-6400 to discuss your legal options.
 We offer free consultations with no obligation to retain our law firm.Lane Splitting Laws in California

 Although lane splitting is legal in California, the law does have a few restrictions.
-There are speed limits, and other rules motorcyclists must obey.
+There are speed limits and other rules motorcyclists must obey.
 It's essential to know and understand the safe implementation of sharing lanes.

 - Riders can only lane split when the road divides into two or more marked lanes.

 - Riding on the shoulder of a freeway or road is illegal and not considered lane splitting.

 - Avoid lane splitting when traffic flow is faster than 30 MPH.